LIVESTREAMING: Happy Sports with Ohene Brenya Bampoe

 Happy Sports brings on all the major and minor highlights globally with a lens on Ghana’s sports industry and personalities.

-Today’s edition focuses on the aftermath of the AFCON 2021, the alleged appearance fee for Black Stars, as well as other matters.
+Today’s edition focuses on the appointment of Otto Addo as the interim Black Stars coach and other matters arising.

 Brenya Bampoe will also interview several personalities to find out how the Ghana Football Association works around the clock to find a good coach.